cosmos72/stmx/README.md

 In case you get errors:

-- check that Quicklisp is installed correctly, for example by executing at REPL
+- check that Quicklisp is installed correctly, for example by executing at REPL:

         CL-USER> (ql:quickload "closer-mop")